Navigating Post-Holiday Life: Rituals for a Smooth Transition from Christmas Cheer

 Benefits of Rituals in Transitioning

 Rituals provide a sense of control and predictability, which can be comforting after the unpredictability of the holiday season.
-They also:
+They are also:

 Mark the end of one phase and the beginning of another